-Dewetron’s Oxygen data acquisition software is used in conjunction with Dewetron power analysers, laboratory data acquisition systems and mobile data acquisition systems.
+Dewetron’s Oxygen data acquisition software is used in conjunction with Dewetron power analysers, laboratory and mobile data acquisition systems.

 Data acquisition software is used to acquire data, display data in real time, replay and analyse data, produce reports, transmit data to integrated test beds and export data.
 Oxygen is the most intuitive and easy-to-use data acquisition software in the test and measurement sector.

 Analysis options include FFT / spectrum analysis, power analysis, efficiency mapping, order analysis, sound level, CPB analysis, high speed video.
-Acquisition tools include triggered recording, with options for networked recording between multiple DAQ systems and external time synchronisation.
 Common applications are aerospace, automotive, defence, power and railway test and measurement.

 Oxygen is easily expandable with additional licence options and plugins to meet new acquisition and analysis requirements.

 Test bed integration can be used to transmit data to a test bed controller and receive record or event triggers as well as configure the system.

 For a demonstration of Oxygen software please get in contact with StrainSense.

 Labview & Dasylab Drivers (1)